catspeed-cc/sd-webui-forge-docker/README.md

 # Docker Installation

+### Support

+- Docker support is only provided for the `latest` and `v*.*.*` tags
+- You may obtain docker related support via [catspeed-cc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)
+- You may obtain general sd-forge-webui support via [lllyasviel issue ticket](https://github.com/lllyasviel/stable-diffusion-webui-forge/issues)

 ### IMPORTANT cuda notice for v1.1.0 & onwards:

 You should be able to use any cuda 12.x version (12.1->12.8) as cuda is backwards and forwards compatible at least within the major version.
 If you use cuda 12.8 you will need driver 535.13504.05 or higher